SianJade/climate-change-data-dashboard/README.md

 ## Technologies Used

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
-    - The project uses HTML5 to construct the webpage for the dashboard itself.
+    - The project uses HTML5 to construct the webpage and layout for the dashboard itself.

 - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)
     - The project uses CSS3 in order to style the HTML5 and Bootstrap elements and components.